 I am attempting to chart the evolution of rug selling.
 No doubt, if even necessary, a daunting task.
 But, I feel that there are a few who would be interested in the result of this investigation.
-When one is planning to study the evolution of something, it is fundamental to properly describe it and its setting.
+When one is planning to study the evolution of a thing, it is fundamental to properly describe it and its setting.
 This is the biggest challenge I am undertaking and the understanding of today's market for rugs in America will consume the largest part of my task.
 To get a reliable picture I have interviewed dozens of past and present industry luminaries.
 I thank them for their participation; I have been humbled by their willingness to help me and am honored by their candor.

-Part One: Historical
+Part One

 Now, back to the movie: While the Crusaders had initially intended to liberate Jerusalem by way of a naval invasion in Egypt the Doge of Venice, who was financing the 4th Crusade, succumbed to a golden opportunity to sack Constantinople.
-To this day, we wonder why he attacked a still Christian city but, I suppose, that's where the money was.
+To this day we wonder why he attacked a Christian city but, I suppose, that's where the money was.
 The Crusaders uprooted and took Constantinople's physical riches back to adorn churches, monasteries and castles all over western Europe.
-It was an entirely botched crusade leading the excommunication of its leaders, but it did position the Venetian merchants to continue the flow of exotic products into Europe.
+It was an entirely botched crusade leading the excommunication of its leaders, but it did position the Venetian merchant class to continue the flow of exotic products into Europe.
 At the dawn of the Renaissance, they became intrepid travelers finding and duplicating art objects for sale to increasingly wealthy Europeans.
 Before and even after the Ottoman Empire took Constantinople, in 1453, most rugs sold to Europeans were marketed by Venetians and made in the villages of eastern Anatolia and west of the Caspian Sea.

 To the clergy, artists and aristocracy of Europe the possession of a rug from the Levant, (which meant, at that time, the lands east of Venice), was a symbol of taste and refinement.
 Easy to transport and care for they were widely sold as table coverings and wall hangings as well as rugs.
 Paintings of the period from all across the continent bear witness to this.

-There are surviving sales receipts from a 1380's rug shop owned by an Armenian family in Bruges, Belgium which listed its location as 'in the Burgh across from the Church of Saint Donatien', (Photo 1).
+There are surviving sales receipts from a 1380's rug shop owned by an Armenian family in Bruges, Belgium which listed its location as 'in the Burg across from the Church of Saint Donatien', (Photo 1).
 In the 14th and 15th centuries Bruges was northern Europe's principal entrepot for goods shipped by sea from Venice.

 The business of selling rugs followed the Venetian model for about 250 years as the artistic awakening we know as the Renaissance swept across Europe.
-The country we know today as Turkey provided most of the rugs that merchants in Constantinople sold across their European network.